ARMmbed/mbed-tools/docs/howto/mbed-tools-howto.md

 Mbed Tools is Python based, so you can install it with pip.

-**Tip:** We recommend using a virtual environment such as [Pipenv](https://github.com/pypa/pipenv/blob/master/README.md) to avoid Python dependency conflicts.
+**Tip:** We recommend using a virtual environment to avoid Python dependency conflicts.

 ## Prerequisite